isomerpages/gb-assist/pages/solutionrepo/solution3.md

 - Made any payment to a supplier, vendor or third party in relation to the purchase/lease of the equipment
 - Signed any contract with a supplier, vendor or third party in relation to the purchase/lease of the equipment

+Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
 Direct Purchase